-Beginning in January 2014, the participation rate displayed detectable improvement as improving job prospects began to encourage people to rejoin or enter the labor force.
-May marked the fifth consecutive month of increases in the participation rate, and June was not statistically different at 60.7 percent, a return to the December 2011 level.
-This positive shift has caused the unemployment rate to flatten over the first six months of 2014 (bouncing between 6.2 and 6.3 percent), but the reason is actually a signal of a strongly improving economy.
+Beginning in January 2014, the participation rate strengthened as improving job prospects began to encourage people to rejoin or enter the labor force.
+At 60.8%, May marked the fifth consecutive month of increases in the participation rate.
+In the latest reading for October, the participation rate was 60.6 percent.
+Overall, this positive shift caused the decline in the FL unemployment rate to slow relative to the US, but the reason is actually a signal of a strongly improving economy.
+Among all unemployed, the share of those reentering the labor force increased from 25.0% in October 2013 to 27.2% in October 2014.
+The share of new entrants of all unemployed increased as well to 11.7% in October 2014 from 8.8% in October 2013.